klimb/rust-stargate/docs/src/index.md

 in [Rust](https://www.rust-lang.org).
 It is available for Linux, Windows, Mac and other platforms.

-The API reference for `uucore`, the library of functions shared between various utils, is hosted at [docs.rs](https://docs.rs/uucore/latest/uucore/).
+The API reference for `sgcore`, the library of functions shared between various utils, is hosted at [docs.rs](https://docs.rs/sgcore/latest/sgcore/).

 uutils is licensed under the
 [MIT License](https://github.com/uutils/coreutils/blob/main/LICENSE).